Are College Degrees Worth the Money? Pros, Cons, and ROI Analysis

 The Value of Higher Education in the Job Market

 While a college degree may not be necessary for all careers, it can provide significant advantages in the job market.
 Employers often value a college degree and may require it for certain positions.
-According to a report by Georgetown University, 65% of all jobs in the United States will require some form of postsecondary education by 2020.
+According to a report by Georgetown University, 65% of all jobs in the United States will need some form of postsecondary education by 2020.

 The Role of Prestige and Networking in Obtaining Jobs